-This story was published on 18 May 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact firstname.lastname@example.org.
+This story was first published on 18 May 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Sydney has one of the strongest jobs markets in Australia, according to research from the Department of Jobs and Small Business.

 The Department closely monitors results from the ABS Labour Force Survey and its own Survey of Employers’ Recruitment Experiences to find out the health of the Australian jobs market.

 In March 2018, Sydney’s unemployment rate was just 4.5%, well below the national rate of 5.5%.

 Employers in Sydney received an average of 14 applicants per advertised vacancy, compared with the average for all capital cities of 19 applicants per vacancy.

 Labour Market Analyst Ivan Neville said that the low unemployment rate and lower applicant numbers meant more opportunities for people looking for work.

 ‘While the strong conditions were a major positive for people seeking work, it has meant more employers are having difficulty finding the workers they need for their business,’ Ivan said.

 Almost half (47%) of employers reported difficulty recruiting staff – the most of any capital city – while 18% could not fill one or more of their recent vacancies.